One crucial adulting skill everyone should learn is budgeting. Unfortunately, it’s not taught in school and rarely discussed at home.

 50% for Necessities – This includes rent, bills (electricity, water, or Internet), food, and other essential expenses.

-30% for Wants – This includes the expenses you want to spend on yourself without feeling guilty of splurging.
+30% for Wants – This includes the expenses you want to spend on yourself without feeling guilty about splurging.
 Your Shopee and Lazada purchases, movies and subscriptions, and travel may come into this category.

 For example, your monthly income is P20,000.
 P10,000 (50%) is for your necessities.
 P6,000 (30%) is for your wants.
 P4,000 (20%) is for your savings.